 Although this is a water pump, it could also pump oil with a change of parts.
 From an old Myers catalog "...can be furnished for handling crude oil, kerosene or gasoline by fitting it with brass valves and canvas plungers."

 Here is an abandoned portable workover rig very near the Townsend-Allen 1 well.
-No doubt Charles Townsend abandoned it for some reason. (photo date 2/16/2013)
+It is unknown why Charles Townsend abandoned it. (photo date 2/16/2013)

 This portable rig can be seen from one of the trails in upper Placerita Canyon. (photo date 2/16/2013)